 Wide brimmed hats are ideal for rafting trips without helmets.
 Yes they are dorky but dorky usually means works well!
 Be sure the hat has a good chin strap to keep it on in rapids and if you swim.
 A hat with a solid strap also helps keep sunglasses on your head.

-If you are wearing a helmet on your rafting trip, a baseball cap works well.
+If you are wearing a helmet on your rafting trip, a baseball cap works well under the helmet.
 However, sometimes the hat bill can fall in front of your face when swimming.
 Test out your set-up to be sure you can swim with it.
 Also, use baseball caps without the little button on top if possible.
 They work best with helmets.

 Sun Glasses with Retention Strap

 Polarized sunglasses dramatically reduce glare off the water compared with regular sunglasses.
 Be sure to use a quality retention strap like croakies or chums.
 While chums seem to stay on sunglasses better, they stay wet much longer and end up rotting.
-Sunglass arms pull out of older croakies but they are lower profile and seem to last longer in the water enviroment.
+Sunglass arms pull out of older croakies but they are lower profile and seem to last longer in the water environment.
+By far the best way to secure your sunglasses is to use a pair of chums and then wear a hat with a chin strap on top of the chums.

 UPF Buffs/Neck Gaiters